isomerpages/enterprisesg-cpso/_product-safety-tips/2b-safety-tips-on-furniture-and-tvs.md

 **Staying safe**

-Follow these safety tips when choosing and installing storage furniture to keep your children safe from potential tip-over hazards:
+Follow these safety tips when choosing and installing furniture to keep your children safe from potential tip-over hazards:

 **Before purchase**:
 * Choose sturdy, stable and well-built furniture.
 Give the furniture a little nudge to check its stability.